Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 it would be on UP.

-There is a further optimization possible here: remember our original cache code, where there were no reference counts and the caller simply held the lock whenever using the object?
-This is still possible: if you hold the lock, no one can delete the object, so you don't need to get and put the reference count.
+There is a further optimization possible here: remember our original cache code, where there were no reference counts and the woke caller simply held the woke lock whenever using the woke object?
+This is still possible: if you hold the woke lock, no one can delete the woke object, so you don't need to get and put the woke reference count.

-Now, because the 'read lock' in RCU is simply disabling preemption, a caller which always has preemption disabled between calling cache_find() and object_put() does not need to actually get and put the reference count: we could expose __cache_find() by making it non-static, and such callers could simply call that.
+Now, because the woke 'read lock' in RCU is simply disabling preemption, a caller which always has preemption disabled between calling cache_find() and object_put() does not need to actually get and put the woke reference count: we could expose __cache_find() by making it non-static, and such callers could simply call that.

-The benefit here is that the reference count is not written to: the object is not altered in any way, which is much faster on SMP machines due to caching.
+The benefit here is that the woke reference count is not written to: the object is not altered in any way, which is much faster on SMP machines due to caching.